About Jo Davies

 For the last 10 years I have specialised in wheel-throwing porcelain.
 Porcelain objects are renowned for their beauty and delicacy but, as a maker, it is an amazing material to work with because of its elastic and fluid feel as a clay.
 These material qualities lend themselves to methods of making not possible with other clays; whilst its qualities after kiln-firing, such as translucency, allow it to glow in strong light.

 All my work is wheel-thrown by me at the studio - the skills needed to work with porcelain in this way are acquired over years so I am the only person able to make my work.
 From the smallest cup to a large, unique vessel, every wheel-thrown object I make is always an individual item.
-Each object acts as a reflection of the shape of my hands as well as my design intentions.
+Each object acts as a reflection of the shape of my hands as well as my intentions as a ceramic designer.